2010–11 Oklahoma City Thunder season: Promotion and media news

 In June 2010, Durant and teammate James Harden completed a week-long promotional tour of China sponsored by Nike.
 Durant was also unveiled as the featured athlete on the cover of EA Sports' video game NBA Elite 11.

 On August 3, 2010, the Thunder announced a multi-year contract granting FOX Sports Southwest the exclusive rights to regional television broadcasts of Thunder games.

 On August 26, 2010, the Thunder organization announced that it would exercise its right to re-open naming rights negotiations for the Ford Center, which effectively guarantees a name change for the facility in the near future.

 Thunder players Durant, Krstić, and Thabo Sefolosha were featured on the October 19, 2010, cover of Sports Illustrated's 2010 NBA Preview edition, with an accompanying feature article by SI Correspondent Lee Jenkins.

-Draft acquisitions

-Heading into the week of the 2010 draft, the Thunder held rights to four draft selections: